bh-premnath-git/innoverpaymentservice/README.md

 - `make restart-<svc>` – Restart a single service when you need to reload configuration quickly.
 - `make down` – Tear down the environment and remove volumes so CockroachDB and Redpanda state resets between experiments.
 - `make nuke` – Remove containers, volumes, and images for a completely clean slate.
-- `make urls` – Echo quick links to Keycloak, Kong, Jaeger, CockroachDB, Redis, Redpanda, and Kong API routes.
+- `make urls` – Echo quick links to Keycloak, WSO2 API Manager, Jaeger, CockroachDB, Redis, and Redpanda.
 - `make smoke-test` – Run the comprehensive smoke test script (`./smoke-test.sh`).
 - `make workers` – Inspect the active task list for every Celery worker container.
 - `make test-worker-<svc>` – Dispatch a sample Celery task to a worker queue to verify connectivity.